idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 The maximum number of inner iterations is set with [!style color=red](l_max_its) which is advised for a large number of energy groups (26 in this case).
-The free power iteration scheme provides an educated initial guess of the solution.
+The initial free power iteration facilitate the elimination of higher order modes before using a Newton-like method.
 We set the number of [!style color=red](free_power_iterations) to 2.

 !listing htgr/mhtgr_griffin/benchmark/griffin.i